 If you would like more information about depression, you can access the customized Empire Plan Mental Health and Substance Use website at www.achievesolutions.net/empireplan.
 This website contains articles and other resources on coping with depression and chronic medical conditions, such as diabetes.

-Sources: National Institute of Mental Health and American Diabetes Association.
+Based on information from the National Institute of Mental Health and American Diabetes Association.